As robotic grasping improves, rivals debate the metrics of success

 “They have brought the performance of technology much farther in terms of reliability and speed, with better engineering of both the algorithms and the hardware than what can be done in an academic environment,” he said.

 Peter Yu spent three years competing in the Amazon Robotics Challenge with Rodriguez at MIT.
-Today, he’s the CEO of XYZ Robotics, a robotic systems startup with customers in China and the United States.
+Today, he’s the CTO of XYZ Robotics, a robotic systems startup with customers in China and the United States.

 Back in 2017, Yu said grasping systems hit averages near 30 mean picks per hour, but the MIT-Princeton team reached levels near 120 picks per hour.
 Today, he said, XYZ Robotics can achieve 900 picks per hour in a varied random item scenario.